-Testing for batched queries support via SQL injection can be done by appending to the vulnerable parameter, a SQL statement that delays the back-end DBMS responding.
+Testing for batched queries support in the web application via SQL injection can be done by appending to the vulnerable parameter, a SQL statement that delays the back-end DBMS responding.
 This can be achieved by calling a sleep function or by performing a heavy SELECT that takes time to return, this technique is also known as "heavy queries blind SQL injection".